Don't let an error on your credit report keep you from

 Having errors on your credit report can cause significant damage to your creditworthiness.
 You may face difficulties in obtaining credit, loans, or opening new credit accounts.
 In addition, errors indicating identity theft can be even more concerning.
 For instance, if you notice that a payment is reported as late, while you actually paid it on time, or if there are derogatory marks in your credit history from over seven years ago, it could be a sign of identity theft.

 To resolve credit report errors, you need to contact both the credit bureau and the organization that provided the inaccurate information.
 These entities are responsible for correcting any inaccurate or incomplete information in your report under the Fair Credit Reporting Act.
 The three major credit bureaus, Equifax, Experian, and Transunion, accept online dispute submissions.
+Our credit reporting lawyers can help!

 In your dispute letter, you should include your complete name, correct address, telephone number, and email address.
 If the bureau requests hard copies, you should send copies of the supporting documents, but never the original ones.
 Also, indicate the reason for your dispute and upload any relevant information, such as your passport.
 The investigation of your dispute may take 30 to 45 days to complete.
 If your dispute is denied, you can file a complaint with the Consumer Financial Protection Bureau.
+If you need assistance with a credit dispute, contact our credit dispute attorneys to help facilitate your case.

 Studies show that around 34% of Americans have found at least one error on their credit reports.
 Common credit report errors include inaccurate credit limits, incorrect dates of payments or late payments, incorrect dates that accounts were opened or closed, and incorrect balances on accounts.
 Therefore, it is crucial to check your credit reports regularly for potential credit report errors, not just inaccurate contact information.